By Jorge M. Agüero

 One indication comes from campaigns about HIV, which, rather than pointing the finger at people who are scared to be tested, tell them unthreateningly that they have answers to their questions.
 Another comes from the use of subtle messaging in television programs that signal different ways to live.
 In Brazil, for example, a study shows that exposure to soap operas in which most of the main female characters have no children, significantly reduced child births in women aged 25-44, with an especially strong impact on women of lower socio-economic status.
 These soap operas weren’t telling women to use contraceptives.
 They weren’t telling them to behave in any particular way.
 But by providing examples of fictional women who kept their families small and, at the same time, enjoyed upward social mobility, they helped bring the birth rate down.

 We don’t yet know what the long-term effects of the awareness campaigns will be, and it is possible they could even be transformative.
-But with dozens of femicides each year — most of them committed by former or current romantic partners -the 27%-37% increase in the murder of women that I documented during the November campaigns gives reason for pause, as does the general rise in abuse and violence.
-These behaviors, committed in many cases by men who have seen their fathers do the same, must change; it is just a question of figuring out how to get to that better place.
+But with dozens of femicides each year — most of them committed by former or current romantic partners — the 27%-37% increase in the murder of women that I documented during the November campaigns gives reason for pause, as does the general rise in abuse and violence.

 Guest Author: Dr. Jorge M. Agüero is Associate Professor of Economics at El Instituto: The Institute of Latina/o, Caribbean, and Latin American Studies of the University of Connecticut where he co-founded the Health Economics Lab.
 He is a research affiliate with the Southern Africa Labour and Development Research Unit (U. of Cape Town, South Africa) and the Group of Analysis for Development (Peru).
 His work lies at the intersection of development economics and labor economics, with a special focus on education and health economics.
 His work has been published in several leading economic journals, including the Journal of Human Resources, Journal of Development Economics, Journal of Health Economics and the American Economic Review.
 Dr. Agüero obtained a B.A. from the Catholic University of Peru, his M.A. from Pompeu Fabra University in Spain and his Ph.D. from the University of Wisconsin, Madison.
 In 2014-2015 he was a Visiting Scholar in the Research Department of the Inter-American Development Bank in Washington DC.